nakji-network/connector/examples/ethereum/README.md

 # Ethereum Connector

+This is the example connector used at https://docs.nakji.network.

 ## Ethereum
 Ethereum is open access to digital money and data-friendly services for everyone – no matter your background or location.
 It's a community-built technology behind the cryptocurrency ether (ETH) and thousands of applications you can use today.